JorgeChaparroS/naruto-angular/README.md

 1. npm i (make sure to have node installed)
 2. npm run start ('ng serve' also works)

+If you don not want to download, install and run the project locally, you can always visit it here: https://naruto-wiki-jorgechaparros-dev.netlify.app/main-page

 That's it.
 Enjoy!